YoussBGD/ssm-dta/README.md

 #### Select Prediction Mode:
 Choose the desired prediction mode from the "Select Mode" dropdown menu.
 There are two options:
 - "Prediction": Use this mode if you only want to predict the binding affinity scores for the given molecule-protein pairs.
-- "Evaluation": Use this mode if you have a labels file and want to evaluate the performance of the SSM-DTA model by comparing the predicted scores with the true scores.
+- "Evaluation": Use this mode if you have a labels file and want to evaluate the performance of the SSM-DTA model by comparing the predicted scores with the true scores.<br>
-                The repository Benchmark/: Contains test sets from various databases (DAVIS, KIBA, BindingDB_IC50 and BIndingDB_KI) for benchmarking the SSM-DTA model.
+                The repository **Benchmark/** Contains test sets from various databases (DAVIS, KIBA, BindingDB_IC50 and BIndingDB_KI) for benchmarking the SSM-DTA model.

 #### Select Model: